 top of page

-• Writer's pictureAnna Yam, Ph.D.
+Writer's pictureAnna Yam, Ph.D.

 Hello Vulva!
-Let's Be Friends
+Let's Be Friends - Vulva and Vagina Anatomy Mindfulness Exercise

 You have body parts “down there,” and maybe you are already good friends.

-You might also have been frustrated with them, have mixed feelings about them, have been avoiding them, or don’t know much about them.
+You might also have been frustrated with your genitals, have mixed feelings about them, have been avoiding them, or don’t know much about them.
 If you’ve felt this way, you are far from being alone.
 Many of us were not encouraged to engage in self-exploration as little girls, or actively discouraged from it.
 In contrast, little boys have visual and tactile exposure to their genitals from infancy.
 This can make a big difference in terms of self-knowledge and comfort.

 Though the internet has greatly increased our access to helpful information, online outlets still make errors or provide poorly supported information on topics relating to female pelvic anatomy, female sexuality, and similar topics.
 For example, I recently saw an article in a prominent journal that mislabeled female genitalia.
 Ooops.

 Notice that the external genitalia is called the vulva (vuhl-vuh).
 The vaginal opening is hard to see without a mirror.
 The area just outside the vagina is called a vestibule (not labeled).
 The majority of the vagina is inside the body, its visible outer part is called the introitus (not labeled).
 Here's another view, from the National Vulvodynia Association.
-The Clitoris is actually a large-ish organ, with the majority of its body also located inside the body.
-The small diagram at the top (above) is the internal Clitoris.
+The clitoris is actually a large-ish organ, with the majority of its body also located inside the body.
+The small diagram at the top (above) is the internal clitoris.

 Now that you know the names of the anatomical parts, it's time to take a closer look.